olizontal/Mycelial-rosetta/README.md

 "Have I ever changed my experimental approach because of what the organism seemed to want rather than what my protocol specified?"

 If yes — welcome.
-You're already thinking in the right
+You're already thinking in the right way.